neuroinformatics-unit/HowTo/_sources/programming/SLURM-arguments.md.txt

 ### Standard Error File
 - *Name:* `--error`
 - *Alias:* `-e`
 - *Description:* Specifies the file where the standard error (STDERR) will be written.
-In the examples, it's set to slurm.%N.%j.err, where %N is the node name and %j is the job ID.
+In the example script above, it's set to slurm.%x.%N.%j.out, where %x is the job name, %N is the node name and %j is the job ID.
 - *Example values:* `slurm.%N.%j.err`, `slurm.MyAwesomeJob.err`

 :::{note}